BENEFIT-MED/Data-visualization-Interface/README.md

 # BENEFIT-MED
-# Data-visualization-Interface
-This is the streamlit code for the interface for the data visualization from the BENEFIT-MED project
+This repository regroup the streamlit code for the interface for the data visualization from the BENEFIT-MED project